Fostering Collective Discourse: A Distributed Role-Based Approach to Online News Commenting: Discussion

-\pointtwo{In addition, to create a controlled experimental environment, we pre-assigned user levels to each participant, even though this approach is not directly applicable in real-world settings.
+To create a controlled environment for examining role-based collaboration, users were assigned fixed levels rather than earning roles dynamically.
+While this allowed systematic observation of how roles influence participation, it does not fully represent how power structures form and shift in real-world communities.
 Alternative designs could allow user levels to be adjusted dynamically, such as through a level-up system based on the completion of specific number of activities or by aligning with user preferences.
-However, in a short-term study where participants engaged with each article for a single day, maintaining a fixed number of participants per level made it impractical for users to experience role changes based on their level of contribution.
-For future long-term studies, alternative strategies for role assignment could be explored to better reflect real-world dynamics and power structure of role hierarchies.}

-Another limitation is the restricted range of news sources used in the study, which limited the evaluation to a narrow set of articles and topics, potentially missing the full spectrum of content and perspectives in broader discussions.
-Future research should include a wider variety of topics and additional news sources to provide a more comprehensive assessment of the system's effectiveness.
-Additionally, the majority of participants were young college students from university communities, which may limit the applicability of the findings to other demographics.
-Including a more diverse participant pool in future studies will help capture a broader range of user interaction patterns and motivations.
+Longer engagements could incorporate adaptive role mechanisms to better reflect evolving power structures and authority within online discourse.